TOUR — Tuniu Corporation

 4. Bad News, Challenges, or Points of Concern

-- Decline in Other Revenues: The drop in merchandise sales and commission fees from travel-related products indicates potential weaknesses in these segments.
+- Decline in Other Revenues: Other revenues decreased by 21% year-over-year, primarily due to reduced merchandise sales and commission fees from travel-related products.

-- Gross Profit Decline: Full year gross profit decreased by 6%, raising concerns about cost management and pricing strategies.
+- Gross Profit Decline: Full year gross profit decreased by 6% year-over-year, indicating potential pricing pressures or cost increases.

 5. Notable Q&A Insights

-- There were no questions from analysts during the Q&A session, indicating a lack of immediate concerns or uncertainties from the investment community.
+- There were no questions from analysts during the Q&A session, indicating either satisfaction with the presentation or a lack of immediate concerns from investors.